mammuth/gdpr-scanner/README.md

 # GDPR Scanner

+The gdpr scanner is a tool which checks a list of domains for violations against the GDPR.
+It implements a test-suite with pre-defined test cases and also makes it easy to add your own tests.

-The gdpr scanner consists of multiple components
+It consists of two components

 1. A web crawler, located at `crawler/`, written in Go
 2. An analyzing service, located at `analyzer/`, written in Python